Covenant (biblical): Mosaic

 The Mosaic covenant made with Moses and the Israelite people at Horeb-Sinai, which is found in and the book of Deuteronomy, contains the foundations of the written Torah.
 In this covenant, God promises to make the Israelites his treasured possession among all people and "a kingdom of priests and a holy nation", if they follow God's commandments.
 As part of the terms of this covenant, God gives Moses the Ten Commandments (Exodus 20:1-17); these are later embellished or elaborated on in the rest of the Torah.
 The blood of sacrificial oxen is thereafter sprinkled on the altar (Exodus 24:6) and on the people (Exodus 24:8) to seal the covenant.

 Beyond its central religious purpose, the Mosaic covenant was also political.
 It established Israel as a holy nation and gave them a new sense of national identity.

 The form of the covenant resembles the suzerainty treaty in the ancient Near East.
 Like the treaties, the Ten Commandments begins with Yahweh's identification and what he had done for Israel ("who brought you out of the land of Egypt"; Ex 20:2) as well as the stipulations commanding absolute loyalty ("You shall not have other gods apart from me").
 Unlike the suzerainty treaty, the Decalogue does not have any witness nor explicit blessings and curses.
 The fullest account of the Mosaic covenant is given in the book of Deuteronomy.

-God gave the children of Israel the Shabbat as the permanent sign of this covenant.
+God gave the sons of Israel the Shabbat as the permanent sign of this covenant.